 People may qualify for referral if they meet the following inclusion criteria:

-- Current or former smokers ages 55 to 74
+- 55 to 74 years old, and

-Key Features of the Pilot:
+Key Features of the OLSP:

 - The screening Referral Form authorizes the initial scan as well as all annual and recall LDCTs and referral to the Lung Cancer Rapid Assessment and Management Program (LungRAMP), if required.